 Trek up the Rue de Rome towards the outer edges of the 17th.
 Turn right on Rue Cardinet and stumble across lovely Square de Batignolles.
 An English garden in the far reaches of the 17th, the garden is complete with a grotto, black swans, a waterfall and a pond.
 The small park is ideal spot to relax or let the kids run amok.
-Another kid‐friendly area is the Parc Clichy-Batignolles also situated along the Rue Cardinet.
+Another kid‐friendly area is the Parc Clichy Batignolles Martin Luther King also situated along the Rue Cardinet.
 With skateboarding areas, basketball courts, and soccer/football fields, the green former railroad yard is ideal for recreational activities.

-(On the southern end of the park is the Eglise Sainte-Marie des Batignolles, the historic center of Batignolles.)
+(On the southern end of the park is the Sainte-Marie des Batignolles church, the historic center of Batignolles.)

 Plan to have lunch at the Institut Vatel for a special treat.
 The French culinary school offers four‐course prix-fixe lunch and dinner during the week for only 20‐35 euros.
 The Institut Vatel is located just off the Rue Cardinet on Rue Nollet.
 Reservations are required to participate.